yAOwzers/tp/docs/UserGuide.md

 ### Timetable Mode
 The Timetable Mode allows you to manage a list of tasks.
-The following sections explains the various features you can use while you are in the Planner Mode.
+The following sections explains the various features you can use while you are in the Timetable Mode.

-### Adding a task
+#### Adding a task
 Adds a `task` with a `deadline` to the task list.

 Format: `add /t[TASK] /by[dd/MM/yyyy] [hhmm]`